 Build Your Team

 Among the most important decisions that you will make along your journey is who the members of your healthcare team will be.
-It is easy to become a passive observer as your healthcare team is assembling if you have just been diagnosed with hepatitis C. Perhaps you have regular checkups at a primary care physician who takes your insurance and is convenient to your work.
+It is easy to become a passive observer as your healthcare team is assembling if you have just been diagnosed with a life-altering condition.
+Perhaps you have regular checkups at a primary care physician who takes your insurance and is convenient to your work.
 And then you see specialists and attend clinics and hospitals recommended by this doctor.
 Before you know it, this group of individuals, who will play an essential role in determining the course of your journey and its success, has been put together without much input at all from its most important member: you.

 Most people spend more time looking for their next car than they do looking for their doctor.